 Renowned criminologist Mike Hough illuminates the principles and practices of good policing in this important analysis of the police service’s legitimacy and the factors, such as public trust, that drive it.

 As concern grows at the growth in crimes of serious violence, he challenges conventional political and public thinking on crime and scrutinises strategies and tactics like deterrence and stop-and-search.
 Contrasting ‘hard’ and ‘soft’ approaches to policing and punishment, he offers a fresh perspective that stresses the importance of securing normative compliance.

-“Mike Hough’s “Good Policing” could not come at a more critical time in the history of police-citizen relations.
+“Could not come at a more critical time in the history of police–citizen relations.
 Across the world we, the people, need a book like this to guide the future of policing.”
-Lorraine Mazerolle, The University of Queensland
+Lorraine Mazerolle, University of Queensland

 "Essential reading for those who want to nurture public consent, understand the limitations of enforcement and build safer and more equal communities."
 Dame Sara Thornton, Independent Anti-Slavery Commissioner

 "Mike Hough's admirably concise, lucid and compelling book synthesises a vast range of empirical evidence and theoretical debates.
 It will be vital reading for policy-makers, practitioners, students, academics, and researchers in a wide range of fields, including policing and criminal justice, criminology, sociology, social psychology, political science and theory.
 Its commanding scholarship and penetrating theoretical discussion, confirm Mike Hough's standing as one of the leading authors in contemporary criminal justice research, theory and policy analysis. " Robert Reiner, London School of Economics and Political Science